1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1970-S Small Date CAM Penny Value

-The 1970-S Small Date CAM penny requires collectors to master two identification techniques simultaneously: recognizing the compressed “High 7” date configuration while evaluating subtle contrast differences distinguishing CAM penny, DCAM, and standard proof pennies.
-And the coin’s great difficulty in authentication stems from the latter.
+The 1970-S Small Date CAM penny requires collectors to master two identification techniques simultaneously: recognizing the compressed “High 7” date configuration while also evaluating the subtle contrast differences that distinguish a true CAM from an ordinary proof.
+The San Francisco Mint was transitioning from acid-etching to sandblasting techniques during this period, making Cameo production inconsistent throughout the year.

 1970-S Small Date CAM Penny Price/Grade Chart